The Mezcal Paloma is a smoky version of the classic Paloma cocktail, which itself is a riff on our all-time Mexican favorite, the Margarita.

 - grapefruit wheel for garnish

-- Moisten the rim of your glass with a lemon wedge and dip it in fleur de sel or sea salt.
+- Moisten the rim of your glass with a grapefruit wedge and dip it in fleur de sel or sea salt.

 - Add Mezcal, the freshly squeezed grapefruit and lime juice, and the agave syrup into your cocktail shaker with plenty of ice.